Carla-de-Beer/processing-projects/TSP Distance Calculators/TSP_Distance_Calculator_Without_Map/README.md

-# Travelling Salesman Problem: Distance Calculator (With Map)
+# Travelling Salesman Problem: Distance Calculator (Without Map)

 This project demonstrates how a genetic algorithm can be used to find an optimised solution to the Travelling Salesman Problem.
 The sketch dynamically reads in city data from a file and calculates the shortest distance it can find, linking all cities.